Slackadays/Chata/libchata/README.md

 # Welcome to Chatassembler!

-Chatassembler is a bloat-free assembler for RISC-V. It's easy to use, embeddable, fully independent, and _10x faster_ than GCC's `as`.
+Chatassembler is a bloat-free assembler for RISC-V. It's easy to use, embeddable, fully independent, and _over 10x faster_ than GCC's `as`.

 Here's more on that.
 Chatassembler is...